 - This point is found 4 finger widths above the tip of the inside of the ankle, slight your finger off the edge of the bone.
 Apply direct pressure with the index finger or thumb.

-Acupuncture can be very beneficial in preparing the body for labour from around 37 weeks.
+Acupuncture can be very beneficial in preparing the body for labour from around 34 weeks.
 The aim is to relax the body and the muscles around the pelvis and the cervical ligaments.
-If medical induction is imminent, acupuncture can be used to establish contractions and promote cervical dilation.
+If medical induction is imminent, acupuncture can support establishing contractions and promoting cervical dilation.